 - Men.
 Suit, sport coat, dress pants, dress shirt and tie, sweater.

 - Women.
-Suit, blazer or jacket, dress pants or skirt, dresses, blouse or shirt, sweater.
+Suit, blazer or jacket, dress pants or skirt, dress, blouse or shirt.
 (A jacket should be worn with sleeveless attire.)

 Before arriving for orientation